 An instrument appointing a proxy must include the power of attorney or other authority (or a certified copy of that power or authority), under which it is signed.

-A Voting Member may instruct his proxy to vote in favour of or against any proposed resolutions.
+A Voting Member may instruct their proxy to vote in favour of or against any proposed resolutions.

-A proxy may vote as he or she thinks fit, unless otherwise instructed in accordance with clause 24.7.
+A proxy may vote as they think fit, unless otherwise instructed in accordance with clause 24.7.

 The instrument appointing a proxy confers authority on the proxy to demand or join in demanding a poll.